chrisv42/CBO-coding-bingo-template/Q8/README.md

 # CBO Coding Challenge Question 8 - 3 points

-Write a function that converts a sentence into morse code using the provided dictionary in the code file.
+Write a function to converts a number to its value in Roman numerals.

+Tested inputs: 1 - 1,000,000

 Example:

-INPUT: morse_code_translator("Hello world")
+INPUT: 2

-OUTPUT: ".... . .-.. .-.. --- / .-- --- .-. .-.. -.."
+OUTPUT: "II"

-INPUT: morse_code_translator("SOS")
+INPUT: 105

-OUTPUT: "... --- ..."
+OUTPUT: "CV"